Are you paying more tax than you need to?

 Share assets with your spouse or civil partner

-Make use of both spouses' or civil partners' personal income tax allowances by transferring taxable assets to your spouse or civil partner if they don't use their full allowance.
+You can make use of both spouses' or civil partners' personal income tax allowances by transferring taxable assets to your spouse or civil partner if they don't use their full allowance.

 For example, you could transfer a deposit account from your name to your spouse's or partner's, so that the interest becomes theirs.
 The same applies to share dividends, income from property and income from investment funds such as OEICs (open-ended investment companies).